-For a small capital investment and a large advertising budget relying on misleading claims like "one room, $20," anyone can say he or she is a carpet cleaner.
-These companies are often under-insured in the case of damage or worse - not insured at all.
+For a small capital investment and a large advertising budget relying on misleading claims like "one room, $50," anyone can say he or she is a carpet cleaner.
+These carpet cleaners are often under-insured in the case of damage or worse - not insured at all.

-In addition, some companies advertise the use of brand name cleaning products or chemicals, although this does not necessarily mean the company is in any way affiliated with those products or companies.
-Perhaps the best way to find a good carpet cleaning service is to ask family and friends for references.
-A strong endorsement can provide great piece of mind.
+Perhaps the best way to find a professional carpet cleaner is to ask family and friends for references.
+A strong endorsement can provide great peace of mind.

-Then visit the Better Business Bureau in your state online to check on the company's standing and find out if any complaints have been logged against the company.
-If so, try to find out the number and nature of the complaints.
+Then visit your state's Better Business Bureau online to check on the company's standing and find out if any complaints have been lodged against the company.
+If so, try to find out the number and nature of the allegations.

 Once you've settled on a carpet cleaning company, move your own delicate, breakable objects before the cleaners arrive.
-But expect the company to move your furniture - at no extra charge.
+Expect the company to move your furniture - at no extra charge.

 When it comes time to pay, make sure the bill agrees with your written estimate.
 And always pay by check or credit card so you can stop payment if the work is unsatisfactory or if you believe you have been overcharged.